 This and a few other tweaks ensured Pope Gregory’s calendar was a much more accurate time keeper.
-The Gregorian calendar was then introduced in Italy, Spain, Portugal and what was then the Polish-Lithuanian commonwealth.
+The Gregorian Calendar was then introduced in Italy, Spain, Portugal and what was then the Polish-Lithuanian commonwealth.

 Unfortunately 1800 was not a leap year in the new Gregorian calendar but would have been in the old Julian system.
-Thus the treasury moved the start of the UK tax year from the 5th to the 6th of April and it has remained there ever since!
+Thus the treasury moved the start of the UK tax year from the April 5 to the April 6 and it has remained there ever since!

 We’ve tried to be as accurate as possible in telling this tale.
 If you are of a different opinion please post your thoughts below!